-Section 46.
-Establishment and Rationale of the Crisis Intervention Center. - In recognition of the special need for protection, assistance and development of children in consonance with the spirit and letter of the Constitutional provisions and Republic Act No. 7610 mandating the protection against child abuse, exploitation and discrimination and likewise Republic Act 8505 mandating the establishment of a crisis center in every province and city authorizing the appropriation of funds therefore, a Crisis Intervention Center shall be established in this Municipality.
+Section 25.
+Establishment and Rationale of the Crisis Intervention Center.
+In recognition of the special need for protection, assistance and development of children in consonance with the spirit and letter of the Constitutional provisions and Republic Act No. 7610 mandating the protection against child abuse, exploitation and discrimination and likewise Republic Act 8505 mandating the establishment of a crisis center in every province and city authorizing the appropriation of funds therefore, a Crisis Intervention Center shall be established in this Municipality.
 Services of the center shall not be limited to abused children but shall equally cater to the other vulnerable sectors of society particularly women.

-Section 47.
-Objectives of the Crisis Intervention Center. - The Crisis Intervention Center shall have the following objectives:
+Section 26.
+Objectives of the Crisis Intervention Center.
+The Crisis Intervention Center shall have the following objectives:

+- a) To provide temporary shelter and basic services to abused children and women; - b) To network with non-government organizations and government agencies for the provision of the needed medical, psycho-social and legal services necessary in restoring/building the self-esteem of its clients; - c) To encourage and build the capacities of abused children and women to come into the open and pursue cases in court whenever they are ready; - d) To provide life skills and livelihood training to abused children and women while in the center to enable them to be productive and as a form of therapy; - e) To provide livelihood assistance and placement to abused children and women who are ready to be reintegrated with their families and communities; - f) To conduct a municipal-wide education and advocacy program aimed at raising public awareness on the evils of child abuse and domestic violence, and a massive information dissemination on the rights of children and women; - g) To link up with provincial, city and other local government entities mandated to formulate and enforce legislation aimed at the protection of children and women for policy reforms and enforcement of laws. - h) To conduct municipal and barangay wide education and advocacy program aimed at raising public awareness on the evils of child abuse and domestic violence and massive information dissemination on the rights of children and women.

+Section 27.
+Organizational Structure, Management and Operations of the Center.

 - a.
-To provide temporary shelter and basic services to abused children and women: - To network with non-government organizations and government agencies for the provision of the needed medical, psycho-social and legal services necessary in restoring/building the self-esteem of its clients; - To encourage and build the capacities of abused children and women to come into the open and pursue cases in court whenever they are ready; - d.
-To provide life skills and livelihood training to abused children and women while in the center to enable them to be productive and as a form of therapy; - e.
-To provide livelihood assistance and placement to abused children and women who are ready to be reintegrated with their families and communities: - f.
-To conduct a province-wide education and advocacy program aimed at raising public awareness on the evils of child abuse and domestic violence, and a massive information dissemination on the rights of children and women; - g.
-To link up with provincial, city and local government entities mandated to formulate and enforce legislation aimed at the protection of children and women for policy reforms and enforcement of laws.

-Section 48.
-Organizational Structure, Management and Operations of the Center -

-- a.
-The Municipal Council for the Welfare of Children will formulate the organizational structure of the center depending on the need for its services; - b.
+The Municipal Council for the Welfare of Children shall formulate the organizational structure of the center depending on the need for its services; - b.
 The member agencies of the Municipal Council for the Welfare of Children and other national agencies and NG0s which have pledged support for the center will sign a Memorandum of Agreement for their commitment of service or resources to ensure the sustainability of the center's services; - c.
-The center will be under the supervision of the Office of the Municipal Social Welfare and Development; - d.
-The Office of the Municipal Social Welfare and Development and the

-Provincial Council for the Welfare of Children, in coordination with LGUs concerned, shall issue the necessary rules, policies, regulations and guidelines for the effective implementation of the programs of the center.
+The center shall be under the supervision of the Office of the Municipal Social Welfare and Development; - d.
+The Office of the Municipal Social Welfare and Development and the Provincial Council for the Welfare of Children, in coordination with LGUs concerned, shall issue the necessary rules, policies, regulations and guidelines for the effective implementation of the programs of the center.

-Section 49.
-Budget Allocation for the Crisis Intervention Center Operations and Maintenance. - The Municipal government of Loon shall provide support for the construction, maintenance and continued operations of the crisis intervention center by appropriating specific funds which shall form part of the office of the Municipal Social Welfare and Development's annual appropriation.
+Section 28.
+Budget Allocation for the Crisis Intervention Center Operations and Maintenance.
+The Municipal government of Loon shall provide support for the construction, maintenance and continued operations of the crisis intervention center by appropriating specific funds which shall form part of the office of the Municipal Social Welfare and Development's annual appropriation.